MicrosoftDocs/entra-docs/docs/identity/users/domains-manage.md

 An error is returned when:

 * The number of objects to be renamed is greater than 1000
-* One of the applications to be renamed is a multi-tenant app
+* One of the applications to be renamed is a multitenant app

 ## Best Practices for Domain Hygiene